betfair-datascientists/betfair-datascientists.github.io/src/docs/modelling/AusOpenRTutorial.md

 ---
 ## Creating the Feature Matrix for the 2019 Australian Open
 Now that we have our training set, `train`, we need to create a feature matrix to create predictions on.
 To do this, we need to generate features again.
-We could simply append a player list to our raw dataframe, create a mock date and then use the `extract_latest_features_for_tournament` function that we used before.
+We could simply append a player list to our raw data frame, create a mock date and then use the `extract_latest_features_for_tournament` function that we used before.
 Instead, we're going to create a lookup table for each unique player in the 2019 Australian Open.
 We will need to get their last 15 games and then find the mean for each feature so that our features are the same.

 Let's first explore what the dummy submission file looks like, then use it to get the unique players.